openharmony/docs/en/device-dev/guide/building-the-home-page.md

         export default {
             // Define parameters.
             data: {
-              // The first swiper page is displayed by default.
+              // By default, the first page is displayed.
               swiperPage: 0
             },
             onInit () {